 Stax logo.

-Stax’s one-click shopping cart integrates with all of the top payment gateways, such as BigCommerce, Magento, WooCommerce, Salesforce, and more.
+Stax’s one-click cart connects with top platforms like BigCommerce, Magento, WooCommerce, Salesforce, and others.

 Stax’s ecommerce tools include:

-• Inventory tracking for online and in-person stock
+• Inventory sync for online and in-person sales

-• Integration with QuickBooks and Google My Business
+• Integrations with QuickBooks and Google Business Profile

 It’s important to note that this program is exclusively for companies based in the US.
 Learn more about Stax.